QwQ2000/TheWebConf24-LTGNN-PyTorch/README.md

 ## LTGNN-PyTorch

-This is the Pytorch implementation for our TheWebConf'24 paper "Linear-Time Graph Neural Networks for Scalable Recommendations".
+This is the Pytorch implementation for our TheWebConf'24 paper "Linear-Time Graph Neural Networks for Scalable Recommendations" [[pdf](https://arxiv.org/pdf/2402.13973.pdf)].

-This code base was adapted from LightGCN-pytorch: https://github.com/gusye1234/LightGCN-PyTorch.
+This codebase was adapted from [LightGCN-pytorch](https://github.com/gusye1234/LightGCN-PyTorch).

 ## Enviroment Requirement